Master in Automotive Mechatronics and Management

 - Vehicle Systems: regulation-, safety- and support systems.

 - Vehicle Informatics: communication structure, Car2X communication, embedded systems.

 - Quality Management: quality planning, quality assurance, quality management systems.

 - Business Economics: management, controlling, production economics.

 - Social Competence: intercultural-, moderation-, leadership competence.

 This international Master’s program meets the demand of the motor vehicle industry for engineers who can combine complex individual components into innovative mechatronic systems with improved or completely new functions and in doing so think and act under consideration of qualitative and cost aspects.
 The fields of activity of graduates are therefore in the execution and management of mechatronic development projects, in the design and validation of mechatronic vehicle systems or as Quality Engineers in the field of Quality Assurance in the product development process.

 Practice and Research

-The practice-orientation of this programme is guaranteed by close cooperation with companies in the automotive industry.
+The practice-orientation of this program is guaranteed by close cooperation with companies in the automotive industry.
 Further, many of the professors and lecturers work in the automotive industry or closely with it.
-Within the framework of the practical and Master’s projects students work on current projects of the industry.
+Within the framework of the practical and Master’s projects students work on current projects in the industry.